 ‘My turn!’
 Gabby pulled her wand out and waved it at the far wall.
 ‘Ta da!’

-Harry choked, a small squeak slipped through Fleur’s lips, Maman’s eyebrows vanished into her fringe, and Papa’s book slipped shut.
+Harry choked and a small squeak slipped through Fleur’s lips.
+Maman’s eyebrows vanished into her fringe and Papa’s book slipped shut.
 The willow and the river shone beneath the autumn sun on canvas within a light wood frame.
 Harry kissed Fleur beneath the leaves, his fingers in her silver hair and at her waist.

 Fleur blinked liquid heat from her lashes and swallowed a hot fist of feeling.
 ‘I’m sure you weren’t invited to that particular rendezvous, Gabby, but thank you.
 C’est parfait.’